ch4r10t33r/b3js/README.md

 pnpm add b3js
 ```

-The library works in both Node.js and browser environments without any additional configuration.
+The library works in both Node.js and browser environments:

+- **Node.js**: Use with a TypeScript loader like `tsx`, `ts-node`, or configure your bundler
+- **React/Browser**: Modern bundlers (Vite, Webpack, Next.js, etc.) handle TypeScript automatically
+- **Bun**: Native TypeScript support, works out of the box

 ## Usage